 Detroit Mayor Mike Duggan's defense of his alleged preferential treatment for a program run by his rumored mistress has largely hinged on a technicality: Whether the program is administered by Wayne State University, or whether it is an independently operating nonprofit.

 Duggan's administration, the university, and a lawyer for Hassan have all claimed it is the former.
 The Free Press — which first investigated Duggan's links to the program, Make Your Date — has called it a non-profit, because it filed forms with the government indicating as much and solicited donations with a nonprofit tax ID.
 Today, the paper printed thousands of words further bolstering its argument.

-If you're just getting up to speed, the mayor steered more than $350,000 in city grants to the program run by Dr. Sonia Hassan, instructed high-level officials to fundraise on its behalf, and hand-picked Hassan to lead the city's efforts to reduce pre-term births.
+If you're just getting up to speed, the mayor steered more than $350,000 in city grants to the pre-term birth prevention program run by Dr. Sonia Hassan and instructed high-level officials to fundraise on its behalf.

 All the way at the bottom of the latest Free Press exposé, which looks at the confusing way in which the organization operated (highlight: it seemed to befuddle even Wayne State University, whose own website called Make Your Date a city-run program), a couple of experts are quoted saying that, basically, it doesn't: